GromovBoris/codewars/README.md

 # DESCRIPTION

-This repository presents my solutions of some kata www.codewars.com
+This repository presents my solutions of some katas www.codewars.com

 # CURRENT SOLUTIONS